 For decades, researchers relied on "home-brew" preservation cocktails—often a mix of standard culture media and 10% DMSO (Dimethyl Sulfoxide).
 While cheap, these formulations suffer from batch-to-batch variability and often contain animal-derived components (like Fetal Bovine Serum) which introduce contamination risks.

-As the biopreservation market moves toward clinical application (Cell & Gene Therapy), regulatory bodies are demanding Good Manufacturing Practice (GMP) compliance.
+As the Biopreservation market moves toward clinical application (Cell & Gene Therapy), regulatory bodies are demanding Good Manufacturing Practice (GMP) compliance.
 You cannot put a cell stored in "home-brew" media into a human patient.
 Consequently, the market is rushing to buy proprietary, chemically defined, serum-free, and GMP-grade cryopreservation media.
 These premium fluids command significantly higher price points than bulk chemicals, driving the revenue CAGR.

 Innovation is also occurring in hypothermic storage media (2°C to 8°C).
 This media allows for the short-term preservation of cells and tissues during transportation without freezing.
-As global logistics networks improve, the demand for high-performance transport media that extends cell viability from 24 hours to 72 hours is skyrocketing in the biopreservation market.
+As global logistics networks improve, the demand for high-performance transport media that extends cell viability from 24 hours to 72 hours is skyrocketing in the Biopreservation market.

 While media drives revenue growth, induced Pluripotent Stem Cells (iPSCs) are driving volume growth.
 The report forecasts robust expansion in this segment throughout the decade.

-iPSCs are the cornerstone of modern personalized medicine in the biopreservation market because they can be generated from adult cells (like skin or blood) and reprogrammed to an embryonic-like state.
+iPSCs are the cornerstone of modern personalized medicine in the Biopreservation market because they can be generated from adult cells (like skin or blood) and reprogrammed to an embryonic-like state.
 In line with this, they allow for the creation of patient-specific disease models.
 This bypasses the ethical issues of embryonic stem cells and the rejection issues of allogeneic transplants.

 Pharmaceutical companies are increasingly using iPSC-derived hepatocytes (liver cells) and cardiomyocytes (heart cells) for toxicity screening before human trials.
 This requires massive libraries of iPSC lines to be banked and preserved.
 The fragility of iPSCs—they are notoriously difficult to freeze without differentiation or apoptosis—requires specialized protocols and advanced media, creating a symbiotic growth relationship between the iPSC volume segment and the premium media segment.